shibutech/smart-crop-advisory/README.md

 ---

-**KrishiSetu** - Empowering farmers with smart agriculture solutions through technology.
+**KrishiSetu** - Empowering farmers with smart agriculture solutions through technology and Connecting Farmer's with Technology and Knowledge.